General Instructions for Proceedings Volumes

 The publication must not be distributed in any format until all rights management forms have been approved.

-To initiate the automated rights management form system, ACM requires you to create a .csv file which contains a record for each publication entry you wish to have listed separately in the ACM Digital Library.
-Missing entries in the .csv file or discrepancies in title or author names will delay publication of the materials in the ACM Digital Library.
+- Create a .csv file which contains a record for each publication entry you wish to have listed separately in the ACM Digital Library.
+ACM will phase the .csv file deposits out in 2018.

 Please complete the .csv file using the following specifications: